awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-register-tasks-examples.md

 ### Register a Systems Manager Run Command Task<a name="register-tasks-tutorial-run-command"></a>

- The following examples demonstrate how to register Systems Manager Run Command tasks with a maintenance window using the AWS CLI
+ The following examples demonstrate how to register Systems Manager Run Command tasks with a maintenance window using the AWS CLI\.

 **AWS CLI command:**